-- C. Impaction Determination.
-Each site proposed to be dedicated or conveyed to the City for construction of affordable units or proposed for one or more off-site allocated units shall be evaluated as to whether the placement of such units will overly impact an area with lower income units.
-If the site is within 1,000 feet of one or more existing or approved developments in which more than 50 percent of the units are, or will be, restricted to occupancy by households of lower incomes, impaction shall be found, unless the existing or approved development is located Downtown.
-The review authority may override a determination of impaction by making findings that local schools, services and adjacent uses will not be negatively impacted by the construction of allocated or affordable units at the proposed site. - Conversion of Market Rate Units to Affordable.
-A residential applicant may propose to convert existing market rate units to affordable units in an amount equal to or greater than the required on-site inclusionary housing requirement, including any needed rehabilitation to ensure compliance with building, health and safety standards. - E. Preservation of At-Risk Housing.
-A residential applicant may offer to purchase long term affordability covenants on an existing deed restricted affordable housing project at imminent risk of contract termination and conversion to market rate housing. - Credit for Additional Affordable Units.
+- c.F.
+Credit for Additional Affordable Units.
 If an applicant completes construction on a site of a greater number of affordable units than required by this chapter, the additional units may be credited towards meeting the requirements of this chapter for a future project.
 The applicant may use credits in a future project or transfer the credits in writing to another developer.
 Credits will only be counted toward required affordable units with the same bedroom count, the same tenure (rental or ownership), and required affordability targets.
 The credits must be used within 10 years of issuance.
-Projects which have received a density bonus or which receive a government subsidy in any form, financial or other, shall not be eligible for credits. - Innovation Encouraged.
-Innovative alternatives to providing affordable housing G. not outlined in this chapter shall be evaluated by staff and considered on a case-by-case basis.
-Substitute programs shall be permitted providing, at the recommendation of staff and determination of the review authority that the objectives of the inclusionary housing ordinance are being met with the alternate proposal.
+Projects which have received a density bonus or which receive a government subsidy in any form, financial or other, shall not be eligible for credits. - D.G.
+Innovation Encouraged.
+Innovative alternatives to providing affordable housing not outlined in this chapter shall be evaluated by staff and considered on a case-by-case basis.
+Substitute programs shall be permitted providing, at the recommendation of staff and determination of the review authority that the objectives of the inclusionary housing ordinanceallocation plan are being met with the alternate proposal.